 Skip to content

-KOP EKS Clusters - Data Backup and Restore using IRSA
+Backup & Restore using IRSA

 Users can associate an IAM role with a Kubernetes service account.
 The service account provides permissions to the containers in any pod using this specific service account.
 Without providing any extended permissions to the Amazon EKS node IAM role, pods on the node can call APIs